rikumat/chess-engine/documentation/viikkoraportit/report5.md

 ## Unclear and troubling things
 What should happen when the Ai notices it's losing in mate in 7?
 How is the best move selected when all moves result in a checkmate?

-***does always preferring mate in least moves fix this problem automatically?*** If the winning party always chooses mate in least moves, wouldn't the losing party always choose mate in most moves as a side effect?
+***does always preferring mate in least moves fix this problem automatically?*** If the winning party always prefers mate in least moves, wouldn't the losing party always choose mate in most moves as a side effect?
 This would result in making illegal move only when checkmate has already occured.

 How can i gain slightly efficiency to make the game comfortable with depth 7 minimax?